amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-01-the-language.md

 I always have had a curiosity about low-level languages, game engines and, as the name of our studio says, doing things from scratch.
 So one year ago, I started my last [December adventure](https://merveilles.town/@mario_afk/111509153847171054); I started the [Hand Made Hero](https://www.youtube.com/watch?v=A2dxjOjWHxQ) video series and followed along.
 This was my second attempt at it.
 The first time I tried it was back when the project launched, but I quickly gave up after trying to set up a dev environment on Linux and translating the platform code from Windows to Linux.

 This time I thought there were a [couple](https://hmh-notes.handmade.network/) of [good resources](https://davidgow.net/handmadepenguin/) that helped me get over the hump.
-I made it until day 32; it was great!.
+I made it up to day 32; it was great!.
 I have tried a couple of times to make games in _C_, mainly following small tutorials, and it just felt like doing games in any other language/framework but worse.
 Watching Casey make something from nothing and understanding most of it felt empowering, and kind of scary.

 I realized that there were a ton of things to learn while doing games this way, and maybe that would help me to become better at doing them.
 So by the start of the next year I made a decision; I was going to make a game in _C_ and tried to do everything myself.

-The main rule I set for myself was that I prefer to make something simple and do it myself, than trying to do something complex that I don't understand and grabbing someone else's code.
+The main rule I set for myself was that I prefer to make something simple and do it myself, rather than trying to do something complex that I don't understand and grabbing someone else's code.

 **Spoiler alert:** I ended up doing the most complicated game mechanics I have done in the last 10 years.
 And I had a _great_ time doing it.